Bob Monkhouse: Chat show

 After being a stalwart of chat shows, in the mid-1980s Monkhouse presented his own for the BBC, The Bob Monkhouse Show.
 The show lasted three series and showcased comedians of many generations.
-Monkhouse was criticised for sycophancy towards his guests but said that they were all heroes of his and that was how he really felt about them.
-Monkhouse was known as a keen supporter of new comedy and used the show to introduce audiences to new comedians such as Kelly Monteith, Robin Williams and Jim Carrey.
+Monkhouse was criticised for sycophancy towards his guests but said that they were all heroes of his and that was how he felt about them.
+Monkhouse was a keen supporter of new comedy and used the show to introduce audiences to new comedians such as Kelly Monteith, Robin Williams and Jim Carrey.
 The format of the interviews varied between "true" chat and analysis of comedy to scripted routines in which Monkhouse would willingly play the role of the guest's stooge, as he did with Bob Hope.

 On one occasion the guest was the comedian Pamela Stephenson, who, after prior arrangement with the show's producer, appeared in a series of fake plaster casts, apparently the result of accidents whilst at home.
 During the interview she produced a handgun and fired it on several occasions, destroying a plant pot on the set and a series of lights in the studio roof.
 She then presented a rocket launcher which she promptly 'fired', destroying a camera.
 The gun, launcher and camera were props.
 None of this was known to Monkhouse, who appeared genuinely frightened (but the production crew were aware).